 authoritative source for explaining the 1994 genocide of the Tutsi and to a lesser extent violence perpetrated by the Rwandan Patriotic Front (RPF).
 The book also became the basis for numerous prosecutions of accused genocide perpetrators.
 Even before publication of the text, Des Forges worked closely with prosecutors at the International Criminal Tribunal for Rwanda (ICTR), and after its publication, the book became the basis for numerous cases in Arusha.
 Leave None to Tell also has served as the basis for prosecutions in Canada, Belgium, France, Sweden, Finland and the

+their DPRK work.
+The channel collapsed in 2017 and no replacement has been put in place.
 The key banking issue raised by interviewees was blocked transfers.
 Another theme was having to carry large amounts of cash into the country, which has been echoed in other sources ( Rohrlich, 2018 ).
 The impact of secondary sanctions was made clear in spring 2019, when Finnish NGO Fida withdrew from the DPRK after nearly twenty years of engagement in the agriculture and health sectors.
 Fida’s announcement of the decision named OFAC sanctions as one of the problems ( UPI, 2019